ocopea/kubernetes/README.md

 Use the `-cleanup=true` flag if you wish to redeploy to the same site.

+The Ocopea site requires a postgres service in order to store it's own metadata. the `deploy-site` command will deploy a postgres service within the same kubernetes namespace ocopea site is being deployed.
+In case you want Ocopea to use a different postgres instance make sure you have a kubernetes Service in the target namespace for that postgres instance and use the `-custom-pg-service=[customPGServiceName]` when running the `deploy-site` command

 ## Kubernetes User Guides

 * [Add your own app](docs/add-your-app.md)